itumeleng96/FM-PR-TrackingFilters/README.md

 ### TODO
 <li>Implement other tracking filters </li>
+<li>Tracker optimization based on Data from FM based Peralex PR deployed at the SKA.</li>
+<li>Target based tracker optimization in such a way that the tracking filter parameters can be tuned based on the target of interest</li>
+<li>An investigation on the possibility of running multiple concurrent trackers if there are multiple targets of interest that have different target characteristics.</li>
+<li>A comprehensive report detailing the optimal parameters, advantages and disadvantages of each filter and the various filter parameters</li>
+<li>Accept real-time streamed data into the Multi-Target Tracking Filter if time permits.</li>

 ## How to run the tracking Filter in the Matlab Terminal
 <li> runTrackingFilter </li>